MISP/misp-book/appendices/README.md

 #### Debugging

-Setting LDAP authentication can be sometimes tricky and when it doesn't work as expected, you should first check Apache log (by default in `/var/log/httpd/misp.local_error.log`) if they contain information about LDAP authentication.
+Setting LDAP authentication can be sometimes tricky and when it doesn't work as expected, you should first check Apache log (by default in `/var/log/httpd/misp.local_error.log`) if they contain information about Kerberos authentication.
 If everything looks OK, then you can check MISP error log (by default in `/var/www/MISP/app/tmp/logs/`) that can contain useful information with problem description.

 #### Caveats

 * MISP will authenticate user just according to `REMOTE_USER` header.
 So be sure that this header can be sent just by Apache HTTP server, not directly by user.
 * When user is disabled in LDAP, it will not disabled in MISP.
 That means that user cannot login, but for example notification e-mails still works.
 * In My Profile page, users can still change their e-mail address or password.
 But password change will have no effect and e-mail will be changed back to value from LDAP after next login.
 Or you can disable user self-management by setting `MISP.disableUserSelfManagement` to `false`.
-* Logout is currently not supported, so you should set `CustomAuth_disable_logout` to `true`.
+* Logout is not supported, so you should set `CustomAuth_disable_logout` to `true`.